dluces/eyetracker_talker/README.md

 This project needs, of course, a machine with a Tobii EyeX controller.
 It also needs the Tobii Engine running in the same machine.

-This project uses and includes the Tobii EyeX C++ SDK (header files and compiled libraries).
+This project uses and includes the Tobii EyeX C++ SDK header files.
+The compiled libraries should be placed in a lib directory.
+The lib directory should have an x86 and an x64 folders with Tobii.EyeX.Client.dll and Tobii.EyeX.Client.lib files in both.
+These files are required to compile, install and run the node.